 Spending a day each week outside of our usual routine gives us perspective.
 It empowers us to see the forest, not just the trees right in front of us, which gets us out of the weeds and moving forward.

-3) Writing (freeform—whatever pops into our head)
+3) Write (anything—whatever pops into your head)

 Capturing thoughts on paper amplifies the positive thoughts and diminishes the negative ones.
 It empowers us to provide sound advice to ourselves, because we can see more objectively.
 There’s benefit in keeping these notes and periodically reviewing them, but even if we shred them, we still gain clarity.